alix-tz/escriptorium-documentation/docs/walkthrough_collaborate.md

 To do so, go to the "My Models" page, accessible via the navigation bar, in the upper right section of the interface, or via `{base_url}/models/`.

-You can share a model for which you are the owner with the share button.
+You can only share a model that you own.
+For this, click on the "Share model" button.
 Once clicked, it will open a new URL, `{base_url}/models/{your model's number}/rights/`, where you can choose to share a model to users from the teams you belong to, or to a whole team.

-To share a model, choose an user or a team from either one of the two dropdown menus, and click on the "Add right" button.
+To share a model, choose a user or a team from either one of the two dropdown menus, and click on the "Add right" button.

 All users or teams you shared the model to are also listed here.
 Users will have the `User` type, and teams the `Group` type.
 You also have the name of the user or the team, and the full name or identifier.